darkrelics/eidolon-engine/documentation/incremental-design.md

 #### Wound System Integration

-The combat system fully implements the MUD wound mechanics:
+The combat system fully implements the MUD wound mechanics with sophisticated tracking:

+**Wound Structure:**
+- Each point of damage creates a wound map in the character's wounds list
+- Wound maps contain two fields:
+  - `DamageType`: The category of damage ("bashing", "lethal", or "aggravated")
+  - `HealAt`: ISO 8601 timestamp indicating when the wound will heal

+**Damage Types:**
 - **Bashing damage** creates bruises that heal within 15 minutes
 - **Lethal damage** causes serious injuries requiring 6 hours to heal
 - **Aggravated damage** inflicts grievous wounds needing 7 days of recovery

+**Health Calculation:**
+- Health is dynamically calculated as: `Health = MaxHealth - len(wounds)`
+- Each wound in the list represents exactly one point of damage
+- Health is not stored but computed on-demand when needed

+**Cross-Mode Persistence:**
 These wounds persist across game modes, meaning a character injured in an incremental combat will still bear those wounds when returning to the MUD.
+Healing continues in real-time regardless of which mode the character is actively playing.

 #### Combat Outcome Determination

-The final outcome depends on the combat's resolution:
+The final outcome depends on the combat's resolution and wounds sustained:

-- **Death**: The character's health reaches zero, triggering death mechanics
+- **Death**: The character's health reaches zero (when `len(wounds) >= MaxHealth`)
 - **Failure**: Maximum rounds expire with the opponent still standing
-- **Minimal Victory**: The character wins but sustains significant wounds
+- **Minimal Victory**: The character wins but sustains 3 or more wounds
-- **Normal Victory**: Victory achieved with only minor injuries
+- **Normal Victory**: Victory achieved with 1-2 wounds
-- **Exceptional Victory**: Flawless combat performance without taking damage
+- **Exceptional Victory**: Flawless combat performance without taking any wounds

+Character states are determined by health level and wound composition:
+- **Standing**: Health > 0 (normal combat state)
+- **Unconscious**: Health = 0 with at least one bashing wound
+- **Dead**: Health = 0 with only lethal/aggravated wounds

 This nuanced outcome system rewards skilled character builds while maintaining the risk inherent in combat encounters.